CyberEthicalMe/blog-articles/cl9r2pxof006ap3nvdfiq431s.md

 Answer: `configure`

-#### Provide the md5sum of the ransomware file.
+🔸 **Provide the md5sum of the ransomware file.**

-Quickest and most reliable way is to [save the file directly](https://www.rubyguides.com/2012/01/four-ways-to-extract-files-from-pcaps/) from the `*.pcap` file using Wireshark.
+The quickest and most reliable way is to [save the file directly](https://www.rubyguides.com/2012/01/four-ways-to-extract-files-from-pcaps/) from the `*.pcap` file using Wireshark.

 ```sh
 $ tar xf pygaming-dev-13.37.tar.gz